sanfinity-Iot/openremote/User-Guide:-Configuring-the-Manager-UI.md

     },
 ```
 **Map - Marker config:**
 This configures how the markers behave.
-They can either change their colour based on an attribute, show a label with or without units, and/or show the direction an asset is facing.
+They can either change their colour based on an attribute value (number, boolean, or string), show a label with or without units, and/or show the direction an asset is facing.
 Note that this part of the config is not in the manager_config used in the manager demo yet.
 ```JSON
 "markers": {
   "ElectricityProducerSolarAsset": {